GiacomoBrunello/pentabox_decomposition/README.md

 target integral, master integrals, and spanning cuts for the integral decomposition done in Section 5.
 For each cut, we are providing the set of variables and the bases used.

+-  'getbases.m' containing an implementation of the code used to generate the bases of the cohomology groups.

+- 'bases_generation_examples' containing examples on the usage of 'getbases.m'